-Analysis | Biden’s pitch: Maybe the government is OK?
+Analysis | Biden’s pitch: Maybe the government is okay?

 “We need to remember the government isn’t some foreign force in a distant capital,” he continued.
 “No, it’s us, all of us.
 We the people.”

 Over the course of the pandemic, Americans hadn’t placed much trust and faith in the government to do that.
-Polling from Gallup shows that most of the country was skeptical not only of Trump’s handling of the pandemic but also of the efforts undertaken by federal institutions like the Centers for Disease Control and Prevention.
-This wasn’t without cause: the CDC’s slow and stumbling initial efforts marred early testing efforts and exacerbated the uncertainty of the pandemic’s early months.
+Polling from Gallup shows that most of the country was skeptical not only of President Donald Trump’s handling of the pandemic but also of the efforts undertaken by federal institutions like the Centers for Disease Control and Prevention.
+This wasn’t without cause: The CDC’s slow and stumbling initial efforts marred early testing efforts and exacerbated the uncertainty of the pandemic’s early months.
 Over the rest of the year, Trump and his allies in conservative media, hoping to shore up Trump’s popularity with an election looming, preferred to continue to blame government agencies and officials like Anthony S. Fauci for both the ongoing scale of the pandemic and for efforts at containment.

 For Biden, increased public confidence in the government would offer benefits beyond simply bringing the pandemic to a more rapid end.
-Hours before his speech, he signed into law a massive relief bill that introduced a number of new government policies and programs which he and his allies clearly hope will continue to bolster support for an active government response.
+Hours before his speech, he signed into law a massive coronavirus relief bill that introduced a number of new government policies and programs, which he and his allies clearly hope will continue to bolster support for an active government response.
 If the public starts to accept government help as useful or beneficial, it becomes easier for Biden to propose other policies at similar scale and scope.

 Biden framed his defense of government as a defense of the idea that the federal government is nothing more than Americans working together for the common good.
 It’s a somewhat archaic idea, technically correct but one which undervalues the scale and inertia of much of the government’s executive branch.
 But that idea also helps reinforce Biden’s presentation that he’s the face of communal action, the guy who’s simply enacting the will of the public.

 On the relief package, polling has repeatedly shown that he’s doing just that: it has the approval of two-thirds of the country, including 40 percent of Republicans.
-It means that Biden missed the opportunity to riff on Reagan’s line, telling the country that the eleven most popular words in the English language are, “I’m from the government and your check is in the mail.”
+It means that Biden missed the opportunity to riff on Reagan’s line, telling the country that the 11 most popular words in the English language are, “I’m from the government and your check is in the mail.”

 Then again, he probably didn’t have to.